TeccoFabio/duckdb-dbt-challenge/README.md

 ## Overview

 This project uses **dbt** and **DuckDB** to transform raw data of the New York City Taxi Trips Dataset into four Data Marts models in order to solve the [challenge](https://github.com/dscovr/duckdb-dbt-challenge/tree/main).
-The pipeline is structured into four three phases: raw, staging, marts.
+The pipeline is structured into three phases: raw, staging, marts.
 Next, there are two additional bonus sections: implementing tests and displaying the results in table format.

 ---